Of Fathers and Sons

 a film by Talal Derki

 After his Sundance award-winning documentary Return to Homs, Talal Derki returned to his homeland where he gained the trust of a radical Islamist family, sharing their daily life for over two years.
-His camera focuses mainly on the children, providing an extremely rare insight into what it means to grow up with a father whose only dream is to establish an Islamic Caliphate.
-Osama (13) and his brother Ayman (12) are in the center of the story.
-They both love and admire their father and obey his words, but while Osama seems to follow the path of Jihad, Ayman wants to go back to school.
-The film captures the moment when the children have to let go of their youth and are finally turned into Jihadi fighters.
-No matter how close the war comes—one thing they have already learned: they must not cry.
+His camera focuses primarily on the children, providing an extremely rare insight into what it means to grow up with a father whose only dream is to establish an Islamic caliphate.
+Osama (13) and his brother Ayman (12) both love and admire their father and obey his words, but while Osama seems content to follow the path of Jihad, Ayman wants to go back to school.
+Winner of the Grand Jury Prize for World Documentary at the Sundance Film Festival, Of Fathers and Sons is a work of unparalleled intimacy that captures the chilling moment when childhood dies and jihadism is born.

 After my film RETURN TO HOMS, which was about the young rebel Basit Sarout and his comrades, I wanted to go deeper.
 I wanted to penetrate the psychology and the emotions of this war, understand what made people radicalize and what drives them to live under the strict rules of an Islamic state.
 In the media, war is often portrayed as a chess game and Islam is labeled as evil.
 If we see the images of war, we get the feeling that it is a unreal parallel world.
 In OF FATHERS AND SONS, I want to establish a direct relationship between the protagonists and the audience.
 I would like to take my audience with me on my journey and communicate with them through my camera.